jwetzl/MAPSuperresolution/README.txt

+NOTE: This library was only tested with CUDA 4.x and 5.x and may not work with more recent versions.
+We do not currently have the time to update it for more recent CUDA versions, but would gladly accept pull requests addressing this issue.

 ===========================================================
         ___ _   _ ___   _     __  __   _   ___
        / __| | | |   \ /_\   |  \/  | /_\ | _ \